Upgrading Cloudera Data Hub clusters

-You can upgrade a Data Hub cluster in one of three ways: Runtime and Cloudera Manager major/minor version upgrades, service pack upgrades, and OS upgrades.
+You can upgrade a Cloudera Data Hub cluster in one of three ways: Cloudera Runtime and Cloudera Manager major/minor version upgrades, service pack upgrades, and OS upgrades.

 Cloudera Runtime and Cloudera Manager Major/Minor Version Upgrades

-A CDP environment consists of both Data Lake and Data Hub clusters, and currently these clusters should run the same major/minor versions of Cloudera Runtime and Cloudera Manager.
+A Cloudera environment consists of both Data Lake and Cloudera Data Hub clusters, and currently these clusters should run the same major/minor versions of Cloudera Runtime and Cloudera Manager.
 This major/minor version is the first three digits of the Platform Version displayed along with the Cloudera Manager information:

-In the image above, the Runtime major/minor version is 7.2.7.
+In the image above, the Cloudera Runtime major/minor version is 7.2.7.

 A major/minor version upgrade does not redistribute the services according to the cluster template of the newer version.
 Nor does it add new services according to the new cluster template.
 Major/minor version upgrades do not add new service configurations in the new cluster template.
 These additional configurations have to be applied manually.